-Book building, in the context of the Issue, refers to the process of collection of Bids from bidders on the basis of the Red Herring Prospectus, the Bid Cum Application Forms and the Revision Forms, if any, within the Price Band and the minimum Bid Lot, which will be decided by our Company in consultation with the Book Running Lead Manager, and will be advertised in all editions of English national daily newspaper, [•], all editions of Hindi national daily newspaper, [•] editions of the Hindi daily newspaper, [•], (Hindi being the regional language of Rajasthan, where our Registered Office is located) each with wide circulation at least two Working Days prior to the Bid/Issue Opening Date and shall be made available to the Stock Exchange for the purpose of uploading on their respective website.
+Book building, in the context of the Issue, refers to the process of collection of Bids from bidders on the basis of the Red Herring Prospectus, the Bid Cum Application Forms and the Revision Forms, if any, within the Price Band and the minimum Bid Lot, which will be decided by our Company in consultation with the Book Running Lead Manager, and will be advertised in all editions of English national daily newspaper, The Financial Expresss (a widely circulated English national daily newspaper), all editions of Jansatta, (a widely circulated Hindi national daily newspaper) and Prabhat Abhinandan, a Hindi regional newspaper (Hindi being the regional language of Jodhpur, where our Registered Office is located) each with wide circulation at least two Working Days prior to the Bid/Issue Opening Date and shall be made available to the Stock Exchange for the purpose of uploading on their respective website.
 The Issue Price shall be determined by our Company in consultation with the Book Running Lead Manager, after the Bid/ Issue Closing Date.
-For details, see "Issue Procedure" beginning on page 218 of this Draft Red Herring Prospectus.
+For details, see "Issue Procedure" beginning on page 218 of this Red Herring Prospectus.